7: Daylight Savings Time Forever

 What it would do:

-Repeal the the 1949 law that created Daylight Savings Time.
-If passed, the Legislature would then be able to pass a law with a two-thirds majority finally nixing the biannual tradition of moving clocks backward and forward every spring and fall.
+Repeal the 1949 law that created Daylight Savings Time.
+If voters approve Prop.
+7, the Legislature would then be able to pass a law with a two-thirds majority finally nixing the biannual tradition of moving clocks backward and forward every spring and fall.
 That is, assuming the federal government let’s us get away with it.

 What it would cost the government: